-Peggy was sick of the war it was 1940 and her husband Alan had been away for over a year.
-He’d not even seen their son Brian who was now six months old.
+Peggy was sick of the war.
+It was 1940 and her husband Alan had been away for over a year, unable to even see his son, Brian, who was now eight months old.

-She heard her baby cry out in the next room and looked at the alarm clock, it was only five am and still dark, was he ever going to sleep through the night?
+She heard her baby cry out in the next room and looked at the alarm clock.
+Five a.m. and still dark.
+Was he ever going to sleep through the night?

-Going to the window she moved the curtains aside and peered out into the quiet street.
-The gas lamps were still lit but she had to scrape patterns of ice from the glass with a fingernail to see their tiny garden enclosed by the red brick wall.
+Going to the window she moved the curtains aside and peered out into the empty street.
+The gas lamps were still lit, but for her to see out onto their tiny garden first she had to scrape patterns of frost from the glass.

 Gathering him up in her arms she took him back into her bed.
-There was a little of her warmth remaining, she covered them both with the thick eiderdown that her grandmother had given them when she and Alan married.
+There was a little of her warmth remaining and she covered them both with the thick eiderdown that her grandmother had given them when she and Alan married.